RolfAdolf/binance-orders/README.md

 # Binance orders

+This project implements the creation of orders on the Binance platform using official
+Binance connectors to make requests to the site API.
 ## Setup

 To install all dependencies you can use `poetry`.
 If you need `pip`-installation you can check